divyat2605/DATA_MINING_SRM_PPT/README.md

-# 📊 Data Mining — SRM University Course Materials
+# 📊 Data Mining and Analytics - SRM University

 A complete collection of presentation materials for the **Data Mining and Analytics** course (21CSE355T) at SRM University.